 Lordstown delays launch of electric pickup by a quarter, citing supply-chain issues

-DETROIT, Nov 11 (Reuters) - Lordstown Motors Corp RIDE.O on Thursday delayed next year's launch of its Endurance electric pickup truck by a quarter, citing parts and materials shortages and other supply-chain issues.
+DETROIT, Nov 11 (Reuters) - Lordstown Motors Corp RIDE.O on Thursday delayed next year's launch of its Endurance electric pickup truck by a quarter, citing parts and materials shortages and other supply-chain issues, sending shares down 11% in after-hours trading.

-The Ohio-based electric vehicle startup said it would now begin production and deliveries in the third quarter of 2022, rather than the second quarter it had forecast in August.
+The Ohio-based electric vehicle startup, while reporting its third-quarter results, said it would now begin production and deliveries in the third quarter of 2022, rather than in the second quarter that it forecast in August.

-"This is a modest delay from earlier expectations as component and material shortages, along with other supply chain challenges, remain an issue for Lordstown Motors just as they are for the industry at large," Chief Executive Daniel Ninivaggi said in a statement.
+"We're focused on the Endurance.
+We know we have to get that truck out.
+It's been a challenging quarter with raw material shortages, parts shortages, supply-chain disruptions, particularly from international sourcing, but we're doing everything we can to mitigate it," Chief Executive Daniel Ninivaggi said on a conference call.

+He also cited delayed semiconductor shipments that have dogged the entire auto industry.

 (Reporting by Ben Klayman in Detroit; Editing by Peter Cooney)